Member Safety Guide

 - Additional stations for hand sanitizer and disinfecting wipes

 - Focus on “no touch” or “low touch” interactions

 - Required PPE for our staff (except during outdoor group exercise or lifeguarding)

 - Protective barriers in place to reduce contact between staff and members

 - Health screenings, including temperature checks, before staff, members, and vendors enter our facilities

-- Masks required indoors for everyone ages 5 and up, unless you are in the pool or shower or have a medical exemption
+- Masks required indoors for everyone ages 5 and up, unless you are in the pool or shower

 - Masks required outdoors during the health screening and if/when social distancing isn't possible